 Historic center on the Rio Vez

 The village on both sides of the river Vez invites you to stroll along the shore and across the bridge.
-In the center is a parish church from the 14th century, which has gaines its present appearance under King Manuel.
+In the center is a parish church from the 14th century, which has gained its present appearance under King Manuel.
 The historic center as a whole is also a listed monument.
 Casa do Terreiro, an 18th-century city palace, now houses the Municipal Museum and City Library.
 It is also the site of exhibitions and other activities, and therefore also called Casa das Artes.

 Most beautiful pilgrimage church in Portugal